 After wandering around Geneva for around an hour trying to decide on the best place to eat, I asked the hotel for their recommendation.
 I love fish and, when reading about the city, I noticed that some restaurants were particularly noted for their fish.
 The receptionist directed me to one of Geneva’s hidden gems – Au Petit Chalet.
 The restaurant was quaint and served traditional Swiss and French cuisine.
 The fish served in the restaurant is sourced in the nearby lake; I ordered white fish in a citrus sauce which was served with an accompaniment rice.
 I was pleasantly surprised to discover that for the relatively cheap price of 28 CHF, my dish consisted of four fillets of fish, a large bowl of rice and some complimentary bread.
 It was simply delicious and I would highly recommend Au Petit Chalet to anyone visiting Geneva.
 To finish the meal I ordered an apricot sorbet, a refreshing treat before heading to the nearest pub for some more traditional Swiss beer.

 I woke early on the second morning to do more exploring.
-After breakfast I decided to go for a run, after all, running in Geneva would add Switzerland to the list of countries I have run in which currently include: UK, Ireland, Italy, Cyprus, Belgium and Switzerland.
-The first thing to strike me that morning was the sharp drop in temperature from the previous evening, combined with a stiff breeze this made conditions uncomfortable to say the least!
-My plan when I set out was to run part of the path around Lac Leman, yet I quickly decided that wasn’t advisable given the weather and opted for a lap around Parc de la Grange instead.
-There was still a distinct chill to the air as I circled the park, however I was sheltered by the trees and walls of the park from the harshness of the wind.
+After breakfast I decided to go for a run.
+Running in Geneva added Switzerland to the list of countries I have run in which currently include: UK, Ireland, Italy, Cyprus, Belgium and Switzerland.
+The first thing which struck me that morning was the sharp drop in temperature from the previous evening.
+Accompanied by a stiff breeze, the low temperature made conditions uncomfortable to say the least!
+My plan when I set out was to run part of the path around Lac Leman, yet I quickly decided that wasn’t advisable given the weather.
+Instead I opted for a lap around Parc de la Grange.
+There was still a distinct chill to the air as I circled the park, however I was sheltered from the harshness of the wind by the park’s trees and walls.
 Running back over the bridge towards the railway station I was once again exposed to the wind but the thought of a warm shower and coffee drove me on.
 As a reward for my early morning run, I made another shorter trip to the Old Town, this time in search of a Patisserie for coffee and an indulgent sweet pastry with a custard filling.

 I left just enough time for a visit to the United Nations on the other side of Geneva, making full use of my travel ticket in the process.
 Although there is no public access to the United Nations with the entrance under armed guard, I was able to photograph the many flags of the United Nations on display just beyond the front gates.